th2-net/th2-docs/content/versions/1-7/getting-started/install-th2/1-base-system.md

 1. Docker CE v19+

-   Docker is the most popular open-source application containerization technology. th2 services will run inside separate Docker containers.
+   Docker is an open-source application containerization technology.
+In th2, services are run inside separate Docker containers.
 To install Docker, follow the [official guide](https://docs.docker.com/engine/install/).
 Upon installation, you will need to [configure Docker](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker) for Kubernetes.

    [Overlay2 storage driver prerequisites](https://docs.docker.com/storage/storagedriver/overlayfs-driver/#prerequisites)

 2. Kubernetes v1.19.x or 1.20.x

-   Kubernetes cluster should be installed (single master node as development mode, master and 2+ workers as production mode) with the [flannel CNI plugin](https://coreos.com/flannel/docs/latest/kubernetes.html#the-flannel-cni-plugin).
-Kubernetes is needed as an environment for th2 components. th2 is a microservices framework, so any component of th2 is some piece of logic, no more.
-With Kubernetes all pieces of th2 logic can be freely created, destroyed, and updated.
+   The Kubernetes cluster should be installed with the [flannel CNI plugin](https://coreos.com/flannel/docs/latest/kubernetes.html#the-flannel-cni-plugin) (a single master node in the development mode, and one master and 2+ worker nodes in the production mode).
+Kubernetes is needed as a technology platform to support the microservices nature of the th2 framework.
    - [Kubernetes tools installation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
    - [Creating a cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)
    - The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is a service that powers Kubernetes.
    - [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) is a set of tools for creating and managing a Kubernetes cluster.
-   - Installing Flannel CNI.
+   - Installing flannel CNI
       Execute the following command in the terminal: ```kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml```